 DWI Defense in Dallas, Tarrant, & Collin Counties

-If you've been charged with a 2nd offense, you probably face worse punishment than you did on the first.
-This might mean jail as part of your probation, mandatory community service, up to $4,000 in fines and an ignition interlock device.
+If you've been charged with a 2nd offense, you will probably face a worse punishment than you did on the first.
+This might mean jail as part of your probation, mandatory community service, up to $4,000 in fines, and an ignition interlock device.
 And you'll also face the possibility of driver's license suspension for at least six months.